top of page

 Step 3: Behaviour History Form

 While we’re waiting for the referral, I’ll send you a link to a detailed Google Doc questionnaire about your dog.
-It’s long — probably four to five hours to complete — but it helps me understand your dog fully before we meet.

 Step 4: Booking the Consultation